Organic Homemade Soaked Bread Recipe

 Kelly's Soaked Bread Recipe in the Bosch

-- 4 cups whole wheat flour (I grind it in my Nutrimill from “hard” wheat, don't use pastry flour or “soft” wheat for bread)
+- 4 cups organic whole wheat flour (I sometimes grind the whole grains in my Nutrimill from “hard” wheat, don't use pastry flour or “soft” wheat for bread), or I like using organic whole einkorn flour.

-- 1 1/2 cups spelt (or you can just use more whole wheat, but adding in alternative grains to your diet here & there is a good idea)
+- 1 1/2 cups organic spelt flour (or you can just use more whole wheat, but adding in alternative grains to your diet here and there is a good idea)

 - 2 cups very warm water

-- 3 cups white unbleached flour – get some here (there's no phytic acid in white flour)
+- 3 cups white unbleached flour – or I like using white einkorn flour

 - 1/4 cup hot water